GloireIrenge/Art-exhibition-project/README.md

 :diamond_shape_with_a_dot_inside: LinkedIn: [Glory Mufungizi](https://www.linkedin.com/in/glory-mufungizi-678940202/)

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](../../issues/).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️⭐️⭐️⭐️⭐️ if you like this project!

+## Acknowledgments

+- Thank you Mentor for your contrubution in this project
+- Thanks you Microverse team for you to make it done

 ## 📝 License